 You will learn many languages throughout your education at CS@JMU, including Java, Python and C. You will learn the foundation of different programming paradigms (object-oriented, procedural, functional, etc.) so that you can learn any language quickly.
 There are many programming languages and new ones are invented all the time, so learning the different paradigms will enable you to switch among languages.

-All of our CS courses have 30 or less students, with many being less than 25.
-Our small class sizes ensure that students ask questions and to get to know their classmates and professors and facilitate project-based learning and interactive teaching.
+All of our CS courses have 30 or less students - our small class sizes ensure that students ask questions and to get to know their classmates and professors and facilitate project-based learning and interactive teaching.
 Our CS courses are taught by CS faculty and our professors’ number one priority is excellent teaching.

-As a freshman, you will either take CS101 or CS149 Introduction to Programming your first semester.
-CS101 is an overview of CS but not a required course.
-CS101 is suggested if you are undecided about your major.
+As a freshman, you will likely take MATH 155 (College Algebra) or CS149 (Introduction to Programming) your first semester.
+You’ll meet with your CS First Year Advisor to discuss the right starting point for you!
 If you take CS149 your first semester, you then take CS159 and CS227 your second semester.
 All these courses are taught by CS faculty and have 30 or less students.
 In addition to faculty office hours, all these courses have TAs (undergraduate teaching assistants) that help with course material during evenings and weekends.

 Most of our students have laptops: they're useful for your college career and being able to transport your CS work around with you.
 However, laptops are not required.
 The CS labs provide the necessary resources for students to complete work for any of their CS classes.

 Absolutely!
-The CS Curriculum is currently 52 credits.
+The CS Curriculum is around 52 credits.
 Your GenEd requirements include 41 credits, so that gives you 24-27 credits to put toward a second major, a minor, or your own exploration through the Liberal Arts.
-There probably won't be another time in your life when you'll have such access to explore a wide variety of disciplines: this is the advantage of a Liberal Arts degree.
+There probably won't be another time in your life when you'll have such access to explore a wide variety of disciplines: this is the advantage of a Liberal Arts degree!

 Computer Scientists are in such demand in the job market, there isn't the pressure from the work force to have a particular second major or minor, so I encourage you to think about what could round out your ability to apply CS to your future career.
 The students I've spoken to in the past week have had minors in Finance, Music, and Spanish Translation.

-You can see some sample Plans of Study to get a sense of how you can space out the courses.
+You can see some sample Curriculum Check Sheets to get a sense of how you can space out the courses.